 The proposed Project would not result in adverse impacts to this historical resource from the introduction of new visual elements.
 While the proposed flyover would be a considerable distance away from the historic building, it would partially obstruct the view when looking west from the building's primary (west) façade.
 However, one or more rail lines have historically occupied the land west of South Union Street and have been part of setting of this historical resource since its construction.
 The introduction of an additional rail line in the vicinity of this historic building would not substantially diminish the viewshed or the industrial and rail transportation setting of this residence.
-The setting and views of this building have already been altered by the by removal of more than one set of rail tracks that paralleled the west side of South Union Street, demolition of historic-period industrial buildings to the west and northwest of this building, and construction of modern residences to the south.
-The new rail line would be consistent with historic-period and existing railroad infrastructure and would blend in with the industrial setting that has existed in the vicinity of this historical resource since the building was constructed.
-The significance and integrity of this historical resource would not be materially impaired; thus, the construction of the flyover structure would result in a less-than-significant visual impact to this historical resource.
+The setting and views of this building have already been altered by the by removal of more than one set of rail tracks that paralleled the west side of South Union Street, demolition of modern residences to the south.
+The new rail line would be consistent with historic-period and existing railroad infrastructure and would blend in with the industrial setting that has existed in the vicinity of this historical resource would not be materially impaired; thus, the construction of the flyover structure would result in a less-than-significant visual impact to this historical resource.